jfischer/docker-for-data-scientist-examples/7-data-workspaces/README.md

 By default, the container created by Data Workspaces is designed to be a self-contained environment for both running experiements and updating the central repository.
-As such, the files for the workspace are inside the container (rather than mounted from the host) and the user's local ssh keys are mounted in the container (for Git authorization).
+As such, the files for the workspace are inside the container (rather than mounted from the host).
+The user's local ssh keys can be mounted in the container (for Git authorization).